Skip to content

 Any EU/EEA (European Economic Area) or Swiss citizen, or third-country national may rent an apartment in Austria under the same conditions as an Austrian citizen.

-Tips for Renting an Apartment
+Tips for renting an apartment

 Deciding which apartment is right for you can be overwhelming.